coolnormal23/coolnormal23/README.md

-✨ Junior CS student @ University of North Texas ✨ He/Him
+✨ Senior Undergrad CS @ University of North Texas ✨ He/Him

-Experience with C/C++, JS, HTML, CSS.
-Working this semester on building a website: https://visualizedatastructures.web.app/
+C/C++, HTML/CSS/JS, TS, SQL, React

 <!--
 **coolnormal23/coolnormal23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.